I want to share my five favorite SIMPLE tips for making a lesson more engaging.

 I say simple because I don’t believe that every lesson or activity needs to be a huge production or broadway show.
-In fact, I’ve been reading an amazing book called Research Based Strategies To Ignite Student Learning (by Judy Willis M.D.) that discusses how some simple things can increase engagement and retention of learning.
+In fact, I sugged you read an amazing book called Research Based Strategies To Ignite Student Learning (by Judy Willis M.D.) that discusses how some simple things can increase engagement and the retention of learning.
 The book also talks about how doing big huge over the top things too much can hurt student learning because it removes the surprise and wow factor which is vital to engagement and memory retention!

 I say this because I want us (teachers) to know that we’re enough.
 We’re good enough.
 We’re doing enough.
-I know there’s a lot of pressure to do big, grand, Pinterest worthy stuff in your classroom.
+I know there’s a lot of pressure to do big, grand, social media-worthy stuff in your classroom.
 Trust me, I feel it.
 I see it.
-But….our kids aren’t demanding a broadway show…they just want fun and silly and hands on learning!
+But…our kids aren’t demanding a broadway show…they just want fun and silly and hands-on learning!

 And guess what?
-If it works, if your students are having and learning and are happy, then IT IS PINTEREST WORTHY!!!!!!!! #thatisall
+If it works, if your students are having and learning and are happy, then IT IS social media WORTHY!!!!!!!! #thatisall

 So here are my 5 simple ideas for making a lesson engagement!

-Use music in your lessons.
-Jack Hartmann, Dr. Jean, Harry Kindergarten are all great resources for music that teaches about academic skills!
+Use music in your lessons, use music about your lessons and use music to set the mood.
+Jack Hartmann, Dr. Jean, and Harry Kindergarten are all great resources for music that teaches about academic skills!
 There are songs for letters and sounds and sight words and numbers and counting and shapes…and CVC Words!
 Brain research tells us the power of music and learning.
 We all know how easy it is to learn lyrics to songs, so why not use music to teach and reinforce academics?

-Use marshmallows for “snow” counters for a math lesson on adding or subtracting or counting.
+Use marshmallows for “snow” counters for a math lesson on adding, subtracting, or counting.

 Pretzels make great tally marks!